Characters: Fallout 1

 - We Have Reserves: The skeleton of Ed outside the Vault door heavily implies that the Vault Dweller wasn't the first person the Overseer chose to send out to find a replacement water chip.

 - You Have Outlived Your Usefulness He at least showed some remorse for using the Vault Dweller as a tool before exiling him.

-- Artificial Stupidity: He has a bad habit of trying to shoot enemies through friendly targets.
+- Artificial Stupidity: He has a bad habit of trying to shoot enemies through friendly targets, especially with submachine guns.

 - Can't Catch Up: He's a pretty good fighter in the early-to-mid game, but since you can't upgrade his armor, he's pretty much cannon fodder by the time you start facing Super Mutants and Deathclaws.

 - The Lancer: The Vault Dweller's first and closest companion.